 Due to the country’s colonization, Western medicine and health care standards were imported to Malaysia in the 18th century.
 Since becoming independent, the Malaysian health care system has been largely controlled by the government who make sure a high standard of health care is available throughout the country.

-Malaysia does not have any doctorate-level medical schools of its own, so all physicians practicing in the country have acquired at least part of their education overseas.
+Most doctors in Malaysia have earned their doctorate abroad, so the majority of physicians practicing in the country have acquired at least part of their education overseas.
 Hospitals employ medical personnel educated in Europe, Australia, the United States, and Canada.
 As a result, whether you go to a small neighborhood clinic, a public hospital, or a major private hospital, it is quite likely that your doctor will speak fluent English.

 Hospitals are modern, clean, and furnished with all the equipment that you would expect from a hospital in the U.S. or Canada.
 Local “kliniks” offer good treatment for minor illnesses at extremely reasonable prices.
 A visit to one of these kliniks usually costs around US$5.
 The general practitioners working there tend to be foreign-educated and proficient in English.
 Specialists may have their own clinics or have offices located in hospital medical complexes.
 A visit to a specialist costs around US$30 for an initial consultation, and follow-up visits are often included at no additional charge.
 If you have a condition that requires hospitalization, you will be pleased at how affordable high quality health care can be.